Risk Management

 Figure:Crisis response system (in case of Crisis Level A)

-Main Actions Taken against Priority Risks in Fiscal 2025
+Main Actions Taken Against Global Priority Risks in Fiscal 2026

 Earthquakes

-• Evacuation drills, drills for setting up a company-wide disaster response headquarters, on-site in-house firefighting organization drills
+• Evacuation drills, drills for setting up a company-wide disaster response headquarters, on-site in-house firefighting organization drills, drills to operate a disaster response headquarters at an alternative site in the event that headquarters is affected by a disaster

 • Promotion of Business Continuity Management (BCM) activities, etc.